 As co-managing shareholder of the firm and co-chair of the firm’s Bankruptcy & Corporate Restructuring Department, Michael concentrates in all facets of financial restructurings, complex insolvency law and bankruptcy proceedings, as well as commercial litigation.
 Michael has the unique distinction of being admitted as a Fellow in both the American College of Bankruptcy and Litigation Counsel of America.

-Described as "one of the best," “the top of the Bar,” “enormously quick on his feet,” and “a truly outstanding reputation for debtor work,” by Chambers USA (2014, 2013, 2012 Editions): America’s Leading Lawyers For Business, Michael has restructured billions of dollars of distressed debt in and out of court.
+Described as "one of the best," "enormously quick on his feet," "a truly outstanding reputation for debtor work," and "provides invaluable advice in very complex and high pressure matters," by Chambers USA (2012-2015 Editions): America’s Leading Lawyers For Business, Michael has restructured billions of dollars of distressed debt in and out of court.
 His extensive commercial law knowledge and court experiences results in his retention as litigation and appellate counsel in complex matters before Federal and State Courts nationwide.

 Michael represents clients from a broad range of industries including casino and gaming, healthcare, real estate, retail, manufacturing, telecommunications, distribution, construction, finance and transportation.
 He also represents publicly and privately held debtors, trustees, secured and unsecured creditors, equity holders, indenture trustees, venture capitalists, private equity/hedge funds and parties with substantial interests in distressed situations and insolvency proceedings throughout the country.